darkhelmet-gaming/Prism/README.md

 - `prism.rollback` - Can perform a rollback.
 - `prism.override.radius` - Can exceed the maximum radius in the config.

+## Configuration

+Coming soon.
+Bug vive about this.

+## Databases

+Prism supports a variety of databases.
+We work hard to ensure is Prism is fast and efficient, but there are a lot of variables and no matter how much we tweak the "out-of-box" experience, the location, hardware, and configuration of your database servers can be a crucial factor.

+###Mongo (Recommended)

+[MongoDB](https://www.mongodb.com/) is a "no-sql" database, meaning it works very differently from sql-based databases.
+Rather than define fixed schemas, we store records as "documents".
+Given the variable nature of Minecraft and Mod data, it's difficult to work with a fixed schema.

+We really appreciate other features like it's incredible performance.

+Mongo can be installed and run similarly to other database servers.

+###MySQL/MariaDB

+MySQL and the MariaDB fork are familiar products, especially for users of Prism 1/2.
+We continue to support these two products.

+###H2

+H2 is a file-based storage engine which does not require any servers or setup on your part.
+It's useful only for testing or small servers.
+File-based storage engines are quite limited compared to database servers.

+Unfortunately, H2 does not fully support batch inserts the way Prism needs -  this impacts Prism's performance as it either prevents us from using batches, or prevents us from utilizing table relationships.

+###Others?

+Prism can be extended with support for additional storage engines.
+We always are open to PRs if you would like to submit further support.

 ## API

 Prism 3 offers an API which allows you to: